Hey! My name is Ari and I’m one of the Habit Nest co-founders.

 For the first time, I realized that I was a lot more intellectually capable than I previously thought of myself.
 I always thought of myself as not being 'school smart,' but I quickly found out how inaccurate that image was.

 I haven’t put a book down since.
-This book led to many others, especially in the self-help arena at first.
-It’s also when I fell in love with discipline through my daily habits.
+This book led to many others, which is when I fell in love with discipline through my daily habits.
 I realized that my mind worked best in the mornings, so waking up early to do my studying became an important part of my life.

 My mom was my first teacher on healthy food, and I realized that I could get a lot of the ‘high’ I got from basketball through body-weight training (and later on, weight-lifting).